.

 As the battle raged on, a radio antenna tower fell on “Jeff”, preventing him from getting back to his station.
 In hindsight, it probably saved his life.
 All told, the USS Curtiss suffered heavy damage and lost 19 sailors.

-Seventy-one years later, many of the survivors of Pearl Harbor are gone.
+Seventy-two years later, many of the survivors of Pearl Harbor are gone.
 “Jeff” was a member of the New Jersey chapter of the Pearl Harbor Survivors Association, serving as president for a while.
-Up until recently, the NJ chapter was very active, but as time marched on, so many survivors had passed on that the chapter was ended.
+Up until recently, the NJ chapter was very active, but as time marched on, so many survivors had passed on that the chapter was closed.

 Every year on December 7, I can count on the Asbury Park Press to write an article about that infamous day, and my great uncle, Ralph Jeffers, providing some commentary about what happened that day for them.